Never Miss a Beat - Get Updates Direct to Your Inbox

 There are several reasons why this approach is better:

-- Year-over-year trends show seasonality.
+- Year-over-year trends show and normalize seasonality.
 Some businesses are obviously very seasonal (for example, a website that sells Halloween costumes).
 But most businesses experience some levels of seasonality, just to a lower degree.
+E-commerce stores, for example, often see a seasonal lift in December.
+B2B service or SaaS businesses often see a decline during the summer when decision-makers are more likely to be on vacation.
 While monthly trends will show seasonality, seeing the same trends in multiple years helps identify that the fluctuations are seasonal.

 - Year-over-year trends are better predictors of the future.
 Because different months may have more potential to perform well than others, a year over year trend provides a better assumption to make future predictions.
 So instead of saying that the business grew 20% over the previous month (which could be a result of seasonality), you may see that the business grew on average by 20% over the last year.